davila23/rottay-website/content/jobs/Nybble Group/index.md

 #### Functional Requirements:

-➤ Design and develop microservices to calculate life insurance contributions based on age, salary, type of job, smoker, family group, etc.
+➤ Design and develop micro-services to calculate life insurance premiums based on factors such as age, salary, job type, smoking habits, and family group.
-➤ Development of life insurance claims management system.
+➤ Develop a life insurance claims Management System.

 #### Realized tasks:

-» Development and performance improvement of APIs, using Hibernate Criteria.
+» Developed and optimized API performance using Hibernate Criteria.
-» Integration of Swagger to the system for the documentation of endpoints.
+» Integrated Swagger for endpoint documentation within the system.
-» Creation of test for all the CRUD of the System and the most important processes with Katalon Studio.
+» Created comprehensive tests for all CRUD operations and critical processes using Katalon Studio.
-» QA Automation → CI/CD/AWS CodePipeline.
+» Implemented QA automation, including CI/CD and AWS CodePipeline.
-» Dockerization of development environments.
+» Dockerized development environments for consistency and ease of use.

 #### Technologies used: